Janeleq/Rainbow-Lottery/README.md

 ## Description
 A game website that allows simple user authentication and also some games to play.
 <br/>
-Mainly utilised Flask; a python web development framework to work on the webpage design.
+Flask; a python web development framework to work on the webpage design.

 ## Timestamps